 Following the diagram, the execution would be:

-The master collects information on the agents and workloads in the cluster.
+The master collects information on idle agents (agents with no active workloads) and pending workloads (agents waiting to be scheduled).

-The master calculates the ideal size of the cluster, and decides how many agents to launch and which agents to terminate.
+The master calculates the ideal size of the cluster and decides how many agents to launch and which agents to terminate.
+The calculation is done based on the configured scaling behavior and the specification of the resource pools.

 The master makes API calls to agent providers, such as AWS and GCP, to provision and terminate agents as necessary.

-When workloads are pending and cannot be scheduled due to lack of available agents, the master calculates the number of agents that are needed to execute these pending workloads.
-The calculation is done based on the configuration of scaling behavior and agent type.
-Within a few seconds of a new pending workload arriving, the master will attempt to provision a new instance from the current cloud provider.
 Once the agent instance has been created, it will automatically connect to the current master.
-The time it takes to create a new instance depends on the cloud provider and the configured instance type, but ~60 seconds is typical.
+The time it takes to create a new instance depends on the cloud provider and the configured instance type, but >60 seconds is typical.